 "Elizabeth Arden does up On Dit perfume (we're off rose scents for the moment) in giant female torso swathed in drapery— a Lalique job — for $78."

 An unusual bottle made up of ribbed pressed glass stands 5 3/4" tall.
+I call this the "pineapple flacon."
 This bottle appears to have been introduced in 1952.
 It held "On Dit Eau de France", which I believe was some sort of eau de parfum concentration.

 Fate of the Fragrance: